cirosantilli/cirosantilli.github.io/x86-paging.md

 -   look into Page table 1 because `cr3` points to it.

--   The hardware knows that this entry is located at RAM address `CR3 + 0x00000 * 32 = CR3`:
+-   The hardware knows that this entry is located at RAM address `CR3 + 0x00000 * 4 = CR3`:

     - `0x00000` because the page part of the logical address is `0x00000`
-    - `32` because that is the fixed size of every page table entry
+    - `4` because that is the fixed size in bytes of every page table entry

 -   since it is present, the access is valid